LJ wows with Wandsworth workout

 At the start of the year, LJ took himself back into prison.
 This time it was HMP Wandsworth and this time he held the keys.
 With funding from the Ministry of Justice he developed the book into a short course and was determined to use this opportunity to “give something back and inspire other prisoners to change their lives”.
 The two-week course took place around the prison and was made up of fitness sessions in the morning and discussion sessions in the afternoons.

-Prisoners’ Education Trust (PET) provided some seed money for LJ to start the course, and last month I was invited to the family day held to celebrate the achievements of the many cohorts.
+Prisoners’ Education Trust (PET) provided support for LJ to successfully apply for Ministry of Justice funding for the course, and last month I was invited to the family day held to celebrate the achievements of the many cohorts.
 With over 150 men taking part over the past six months, the day needed to be split into two halves to accommodate all those who were able to come.

 Family has always been an important part of the Cell Workout journey shown by the proud presence of LJ’s mum, brother and partner who have each been actively involved in supporting LJ’s venture.
 They were joined in the Wandsworth Visits Hall with men, women and children there to celebrate the success of their sons, brothers, partners.